-- At Thomson House School we believe that your child's learning needs will first be met through the high quality teaching delivered by her/his class teacher. - The SENDCo's job is to support the class teacher in planning for children with SEND. - The school has a training plan for all staff to improve the teaching and learning of all children including those with SEND.
+- training through AfC and events with other local SENDCo's to stay up to date on matters of SEND provision.
+He is working towards and due to complete the statutory National Award for SEND Coordination in January 2025. - The school has a training plan for all staff to improve the teaching and learning of all children including those with SEND.
 This includes whole school training on SEND issues. - We regularly review the school training schedule and professional development for all teaching and support staff to ensure there is appropriate expertise to support children with special educational needs.
-We might employ external agencies to deliver some training on specific issues such as ASC and speech and language difficulties. - Individual teachers and support staff will attend training courses run by outside agencies that are relevant to the needs of specific children in their class, for example, using a Reciprocal Reading approach with children who struggle to read and comprehend a text - Individual teachers and support staff will attend training courses run by outside agencies that are relevant to the needs of specific children in the school, for example, Lego therapy, drawing and talking, ELSA, Supporting Children with ASC, and dyslexia / specific learning difficulties. - The school is able to access training programmes from different organisations including Achieving for Children Workforce Development.
+We might employ external agencies to deliver some training on specific issues such as ASC and speech and language difficulties. - Individual teachers and support staff will attend training courses run by outside agencies that are relevant to the needs of specific children in their class, for example, using a Reciprocal Reading approach with children who struggle to read and comprehend a text. - Individual teachers and support staff will attend training courses run by outside agencies that are relevant to the needs of specific children in the school, for example, Lego therapy, drawing and talking, Emotional Literacy Support Assistant (ELSA), Supporting Children with ASC, and dyslexia / specific learning difficulties. - The school is able to access training programmes from different organisations including Achieving for Children Workforce Development.